 How do I dress?

 We are not overly formal.
 Some of our parishioners wear a dress or a suit and tie, while others choose business casual attire.

 From our front entrance on N. Laurel Street, you will turn left to walk through the narthex, or lobby, and go into our main sanctuary.
 We will have plenty of staff and volunteers ready to guide you.
 To the right of the narthex is our Parish Hall, where you will find activities, refreshments, and restrooms.
 If entering through our back door from the parking lot, you will proceed down the hallway, through the Parish Hall, and then turn right into the sanctuary.

 Is there breakfast or a coffee hour?

-Adult breakfast for Sunday mornings is on hiatus.
-Children’s breakfast is held at 10:00 a.m. on Sundays in our Staff Room.
+Parish Breakfast for Sunday mornings begins at 9:00 a.m in the Parish Hall.
 A coffee hour in the Parish Hall follows our 10:30 a.m. worship service.